bonasome/bonaso_data_server/docs/setup.md

-# BONASO Data Portal Server: SETUP
+# BONASO Data Portal Server: Setup
-*Please also review guides to setting up the web frontend and the mobile app*
+*Please also review guides to setting up the web frontend and the mobile app.*

-## 1. INSTALL REQUIREMENTS:
+## 1. Requirements:
     In order to setup the server, the following tools are required:
         - Python (~v.
 3.13) (make sure this is added to path)
         - Pip (~v 25.1.1)